 This winery is a bit away from the other wineries but the extra drive to Three Dog is definitely worth it!

 They have a great outdoor seating area.
-We got to sit in our very own cabana.
+We sat in our very own cabana.
 Sweet!
-There are Muskoka chairs as well so you can enjoy the sun if you wish.
+There are Muskoka chairs as well so enjoy the sun if you wish.
 Our wine flight arrived on a cute serving tray with a “dog paw” handle.
 We enjoyed the wines, especially the Red Bacchus.

 There are lots of food options available including charcuterie boards and pizza from a wood-fired oven.
 An additional bonus is live music on summer weekends.